 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to tolvaptan, or if you are not able to pass urine (anuria) or can not tell if you are thirsty.
-You should not use this medicine if you are also taking clarithromycin (Biaxin®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone (Serzone®), nelfinavir (Viracept®), ritonavir (Norvir®), saquinavir (Fortovase®, Invirase®), or telithromycin (Ketek®).
+Do not use this medicine if you have had an allergic reaction to tolvaptan.
+Do not use this medicine if you are not able to pass urine or cannot tell if you are thirsty.
+Do not use this medicine if you are also taking clarithromycin (Biaxin®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone (Serzone®), nelfinavir (Viracept®), ritonavir (Norvir®), saquinavir (Fortovase®, Invirase®), or telithromycin (Ketek®).